wp-plugins/itro-popup/readme.txt

 MAKE YOUR DONATION - HELP US TO DEVELOP FOR YOU!
 [DONATE NOW](http://www.itro.eu/index.php/donate/)

 Any suggestions for new features implementation which you need?
-Need something for your interest or your bisiness?
+Need something for your interest or your business?
 Email to support.itro@live.com

 == Installation ==